klinecharts/KLineChart/docs/en/instance-api.md

 ```typescript
 (space: number) => void
 ```
-Sets the width of a single candlestick of the chart, excluding the gaps between candlesticks.
+Sets the width of a single candlestick of the chart.

 ## getBarSpace()
 ```typescript
 () => number
 ```
-Gets the width of a single candlestick on the chart, not including the gaps between candlesticks.
+Gets the width of a single candlestick on the chart.

 ## applyNewData(dataList, more)